-It is estimated that cataracts affect more than twenty-million individuals in America today.
-While some individuals experience them earlier than others, a majority of all people will eventually develop cataracts, beginning as early as the age of forty.
+More than twenty-million individuals are affected by cataracts in America today.
+While some people experience them earlier than others, a majority will eventually develop cataracts, beginning as early as the age of forty.

 Simply put, a cataract is a tinting or clouding in the eye’s natural lens, which can obstruct the passage of light.
 This clouding of the eye typically worsens with time and, if left untreated, can severely impair one’s vision and even cause eventual blindness.

 Cataract Treatment Options